 - Hina Jilani - Founder of Pakistan’s first all-women law firm and international human rights defender.

 - Graça Machel - Former Minister of Education and Culture in Mozambique.

 - Mary Robinson - First female President of Ireland and former UN High Commissioner for Human Rights.

-- Desmond Tutu (Honorary Elder) - Archbishop Emeritus of Cape Town.
+- Desmond Tutu (Elder Emeritus) - Archbishop Emeritus of Cape Town.

 - Ricardo Lagos - Former President of Chile.